Updated: Nov 19, 2020

 The fit was mostly alright for me.
 However, do take note that these are on the large side.
 The earpieces themselves do stick out quite a bit and they have really thick bores.
 This is something to take note of these if you have smaller ears, as you may find these on the uncomfortable side.
 However, once I managed to fit the right tips on, they stayed in my ears quite comfortably.
 Tip rolling shouldn’t be an issue with the inclusion of Final E tips (Kudos to Kinera for that pleasant surprise)

 Build Quality (Score:9/10)

-The colours are very vibrant and have a generous amount of gold glitter which mix really well with the other colours.
+The colours are very vibrant and mix really well with the other colours.
 These earphones were not made to be kept in a box in your drawer but instead meant to be flaunted.
 Take them out for a walk you are certain to attract many stares and curious glances from your fellow commuters.
 I especially love how the words sit cleanly in the middle of the colour swirls.
 Everything about it simply exudes a luxurious yet elegant beauty.

 The cable is also very well made, copper 2-wire twist that feels very sturdy and premium

 Having established that the Freyas are absolute beauties, let’s find out if its outer beauty reflects its inner beauty or does the adage of “Do not judge a book by its cover” stand true.

 - Shanling M3s

 Music and Albums listened to